oggiesutrisna/crispylogger-open/readme.md

-<h2> CrisPy Logger </h2>
-<h1> CrisPy Logger is the keylogger made from Python </h1>

-i've made this not for open source, if you want, i'll push it from another repo.

-Regards <br>
-Oggie Sutrisna
+# Crispylogger-open

+keylogger based on python,
+repo from before. you can experiment it. i'll make it open.
+HEHE :D